friemen/reactnet/README.md

 changes to `x` cause two links to be re-evaluated (the `+` and the `*`), only one update of the result `zs` happens.

-This property is critical for example in case updates to a behavior cause side-effects.
+This property is critical in case updates to a behavior cause non-idempotent side-effects (e.g. sending a mail or adding a database record).

 Finally, to reset the network we can use `(reset-network! netref)`